only .99 cents. No internet required. Some like to listen and learn and not just read.

 26. After inserting a nasopharyngeal airway how would you place the casualty?

-27. What could attempting cardiopulmonary resuscitation (CPR) on casualties with inevitably fatal injuries on the Battlefield result in?
+27. What could attempting cardiopulmonary resuscitation (CPR) on casualties with fatal injuries on the battlefield result in?

 31. Who should be issued a combat pill pack before deploying on tactical missions?